Daniel César Felizia

 Cesar Daniel Felizia (born 6 April 1962) is an Argentine athlete specialising in Olympic shooting.
-He was South American champion in 2010 Medellín.
+He was double South American champion in 2010 South American Games.
 He also competed at the 1984 Summer Olympics and the 2000 Summer Olympics.

 Career

 The sporting career of Cesar Daniel Felizia is identified by its participation in the following national and international events:

 For the eighth time, he was the athlete with the highest number of medals from Argentina in Games Medellin 2010.

 His performance in the ninth edition of the games, was identified as the 87th athlete with the highest number of medals to all participants of the event, with a total of 3 medals: